 This may not apply in situations where you were unable to select a participating provider or no participating provider was available.
 (See Surprise Billing in the General Conditions of Your Contract section for more information).

-Section 4 on Page 136 explains more about providers, hospitals and others.
-We also explain how we pay providers.
+What you must pay for covered services is described in the following pages.
+Section 4 on Page 148 explains more about providers such as professional providers, hospitals and others.
+That section explains how we pay providers.